 - a.
 For Altitude Gain, Silver/Gold Duration, and Silver/Gold Distance claims, one .igc file from a controlled FR or PR may be selected for analysis, supplemented by the file from another device if substantial recording gaps are found.
 If both a FR and a PR were used for a flight, the FR files should be used for analysis first. - b.
-If a declaration was required, the original of any written declaration and copy of any internet declaration made for the flight shall be attached to the claim. - c.
-For Diamond Goal, Diamond Distance, and Diploma claims, the .igc files from every FR used shall be submitted. - 2.4.1 Time evidence GPS time data shall be substantiated by independent evidence of take-off time.
+If a declaration was required, the original of any written declaration and copy of any internet declaration made for the flight shall be attached to the claim. - For Diamond Goal, Diamond Distance, and Diploma claims, the .igc files from every FR used shall be submitted. - 2.4.1 Time evidence GPS time data shall be substantiated by independent evidence of take-off time.
 The data sampling rate in each FR or PR used must be set to at least once per minute.
 The 5-hour duration task may be flown with no FR or PR if it is under the continual attention of an OO, who shall control the flight as given in 4.3.2. - 2.4.2 Position evidence Position data may be recorded by an FR or a PR for Silver or Gold badge flights.
 An FR must be used for Diamond and Diploma flights. - a.
 RELEASE POINT The release point (or MoP stop) shall be taken from the recorded in-flight data.
 If a MoP is not being used, as soon as possible after release the pilot should descend or make a steep turn so the data clearly indicates the release point.
 The release point shall be taken at the start of this descent or turn (see SC3C-10.8b).

 - b.
 START/FINISH LINE Where a start line and/or finish line is required, position data from a FR or PR must show that the glider crossed it as required by 1.3.1. - c.
 TURN POINTS ACHIEVED Position evidence from a FR or PR must show that a fix was recorded within the OZ or a straight line between consecutive fixes passes through the OZ. - d.
 FINISH FIX The position of a finish fix shall be taken from the GPS data. - 2.4.3 Altitude evidence GPS altitudes use the WGS84 Ellipsoid as the GPS altitude zero datum. - a.
-A copy of the calibration certificate of each FR used shall be submitted with the claim. - b.
+A copy of the calibration certificate of each FR used shall be submitted with the claim.
+The pressure altitude evidence is to be corrected using the calibration chart data when the precise altitude is critical to the claim (see 4.3.4c). - b.
 The altitude at which a glider crosses a start or finish line is determined by linear interpolation between the altitude at the last fix before crossing and the first fix after crossing. - c.
 If PR barometric data is not available or the FR calibration period has lapsed, GPS height data may be used for Silver and Gold claims, provided that a 100 metre error margin is applied to all pressure height requirements of the Code (example: the gain of height is at least 1100 metres for Silver altitude).
 An example is given in SC3C-3.3.